ernestng2018/ernestitp.github.io/README.md

 * Perform the Training models and tuning their hyperparameters
 * Choose and Test the Right Machine Learning Algorithm
 * Implement Right Machine Learning Algorithms
+* Compare the methods and give out knowledge

 ## Develop and display the self-driving car program